DisForm.vue

 Hide/unhide

 This edit is similar to the previous edit above.
-But this time add attribute v-show (opens new window) to control the field visibility:
+But this time, add the attribute v-show to control the field visibility:

 <DisTextInput